Foods to avoid if you have gout

-Asparagus, cauliflower, spinach, and mushrooms are higher in purines than other vegetables.
-But if you like these foods, there’s no reason to avoid them completely, says Sandon.
+Asparagus, spinach, and mushrooms are higher in purines than other vegetables — and at one time, experts thought people with gout should avoid them.
+Now, that thinking is changing: If you like these foods, there's no reason to avoid them completely, says Sandon.

 "Certainly you wouldn't want to go wild with these high-purine vegetables, but they don't seem to be an issue like the meats are," she adds.

-Veggie-rich diets actually help you clear purines from the body, according to Sandon, while the body seems to have an easier time excreting purines from vegetable sources.
+Plus, veggie-rich diets actually help you clear purines from the body, according to Sandon, and the body seems to have an easier time excreting purines from vegetable sources.

 Feel like you're left with nothing to eat?
 Not true, experts say.

 There are actually several types of foods that may help protect you against gout.
-These include low-fat dairy foods, complex carbohydrates, coffee, and fruits, especially citrus fruits.
+These include low-fat dairy foods, whole grains, coffee, and fruits, especially citrus fruits.
 You should also be sure to get 12 to 16 cups of fluid daily.

 You don't necessarily have to drink only water (although it shouldn't be beer!)—you can choose non-sweetened juice, tea, and coffee too.